maferland/seshat/docs/DESIGN.md

 **BUT**, the price of having my components split the way they currently are is additional complexity in my views.
 It would have forced me to use the view as a state manager for its components

 The way I have divided my components is not perfect (and there is a little too much redundancy between some of them).
 It could be improved.
 However, I believe the actual complexity is totally admissible.

+## Design

+I would like to touch briefly about the UI design I have created for the App.
+I have built Seshat mostly mobile first.
+I have created an interesting app for both mobile and desktop.
+I went for a simple and not too flashy color palette to create a `productivity tool` feeling.

+I focused on user experience, trying to reduce the possible confusion as much as possible (I did so by minimizing the number of links, buttons, and input).
+I also kept a coherent theme throughout the app.